CSR activity report│Supply Chain│Supply Chain Management

 OECD 5 steps Fujifilm Group Efforts

-(1)Establish strong company management systems Because the Business Innovation business is particularly relevant to targeted minerals, under a structure headed by the director responsible for production and procurement, the procurement divisions and the ESG division play a central role in promoting activities such as formulating annual plans, collecting survey results, and responding based on risk assessment results.
+(1)Establish strong company management systems The ESG Division of FUJIFILM Holdings formulates and announces the group-wide policy.
+Business innovation segment handles products closely related to the targeted minerals.
+Led by the director responsible for production and procurement, the procurement divisions and the ESG division promote mineral management, such as formulating annual plans, collecting survey results, and creating measures based on risk assessment results.

 (2)Identify and assess risks in the supply chain

-(3)Design and implement a strategy to respond to identified risks Based on the results of the risk assessment, we request the suppliers to switch to certified smelters.
+(3)Design and implement a strategy to respond to identified risks Based on the results of the risk assessment, each division responsible for risk evaluation requests the suppliers to switch to certified smelters.
 We request suppliers who use high-risk smelters to switch at the earliest opportunity.

-(4)Carry out independent third-party audits of the due diligence practices of smelters/refiners In the Fujifilm Group, Fujifilm and FUJIFILM Business Innovation participate in the Responsible Minerals Trade Working Group of JEITA*7 and discuss a rational and effective process to avoid complicity in human rights violations (RMAP*8) jointly with other companies.
+(4)Carry out independent third-party audits of the due diligence practices of smelters / refiners As a JEITA*7 Responsible Minerals Trade Working Group member, Fujifilm and FUJIFILM Business Innovation encourage smelters to undergo the Responsible Minerals Assurance Process (RMAP*8).
 FUJIFILM Business Innovation also carries out activities as a member of RMI.

-(5)Report annually on supply chain due diligence The Fujifilm Group’s stance towards the conflict minerals*9 issues, measures and results are disclosed on the official website and in the sustainability report.
+(5)Report annually on supply chain due diligence The Fujifilm Group’s conflict minerals*9 policies, measures and results are disclosed on the official website and in the sustainability report.

-• *9 Conflict Minerals: Minerals (tantalum, tungsten, tin and gold) regarded to be problematic because profits may be used for inhumane purposes or its mining may infringe human rights
+• *9 Minerals (tin, tantalum, tungsten, and gold) regarded to be problematic because profits may be used for inhumane purposes or its mining may infringe human rights.

 Results and targets for responsible minerals procurement